ArabsInBlockchain/BC-Roadmap/README.md

     3. [this is a cool way to learn](https://cryptoeconomics.study/docs/en/sync/getting-started-course-overview)
     4. Check the references for more details

-  2. The best resources to learn about ethereum are:
+  2. The best resources to learn about Ethereum are:
     1. [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) (book)
     2. Check the references for more details
   3. The best resources to learn about Hyperledger Fabric are: